KizzaThorley/GA-Project-1/README.md

 }
 ```

-Future iterations are to combine more word-based games and a landing page to allow one to play multiple word guessing games with the first to be hangman.
+Future iterations are to combine more word-based games and a landing page to allow one to play multiple word guessing games with the first to be Hangman. <br>
+additionally, more words will be added to the data file to increase the number of appearing 5-letter words

+## Key Learning Points
+---
+1. **Shortening Logic:** one of the most important things I found during the project was how to spot repeatable processes in my logic <br>
+to make my code more efficient and how to think about these from the first time writing.
+2. **Planning with psudo code :** I felt that one of my strong points was the planning however in this I need to split functions up into better categories
+3. **Understanding variables needed:** One of the weaknesses I found with my pseudo-code was the variables list which I feel i have a better knowledge about after the process
+4. **Function understanding:** I felt that during this process I have been able to better understand my implementation of functions and when they need to be called.